hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 The act of anchoring is tying to something that is trusted by assumption.
 Usually some sort of an entity with authority.

 ### Administrator
-An administrator is a role who oversees the agent and releated resources, including tenant, edge agent management, or external services.
+An administrator is a role who oversees the agent and releated resources, including tenant, Edge Agent management, or external services.
 Admistrator typically does not participate in day-to-day SSI interactions.

 ## C